elixir-cldr/cldr/README.md

 ```

 This strategy means that different configurations can be defined and it also
-means that one `Cldr` implementation won't interfere with implementations in other,
+means that one `ex_cldr` implementation won't interfere with implementations in other,
 potentially dependent, applications.

 The functions you are mostly likely to use are: